 The R-value?
 Figure 18″ of insulation @ R3.3/inch = R60.
 Not too shabby.

 We started with the attic because most heat is lost out the top of the house.

-After that, we turn to any walls that can be upgraded.
-The foto to the right shows how the FINISHED wall in the upstairs closet looked.
+After the attics, we turn to any walls that can be upgraded.
+The photo to the right shows how the FINISHED wall in the upstairs closet looked.
 No drywall, just loosely positioned 4 pieces of insulation.
 Of course, the air just blew right past it so the insulation was completely wasted.

 The photo to the far right shows the same room after :

 - Fiberglass insulation was replaced

 - Walls covered with 3/4″ insulation board